netskink/ssl_publy/README.md

 ![img](imgs/ss40.png)

-In the schematics for the module it shows an optional crypto IC.
+In the schematics for the module it shows an optional crypto IC ATECC508A.
 So, its an IC.
 Not a core in the SoC.
 Ditto for the WiFi IC.
 It says its only on ATSAMW25-MR510PA.
+Also note its only interface is via I2C.

 ![img](imgs/ss41.png)